hmrc/mdtp-contributor-guidelines/CONTRIBUTING.md

 ## MDTP Contribution Process

 This process applies to all repos in our organisation.
-Every mircoservice or library on the MDTP is looked after by a particular service team, allowing them to have full control over the functionality that is core to their service.
+Every microservice or library on the MDTP is looked after by a particular service team, allowing them to have full control over the functionality that is core to their service.
 The owning service team are responsible for reviewing and choosing to accept your PR.

 1. The Owning Team stands ready for Pull Requests and reserves some per-team capacity to monitor, review, and test Pull Requests
 2. The Requestor opens an Issue on the Repository and talks with the Owning Team about the proposed changes